tonipanacek/der-raum/content/services/planning.md

   our own carpentry manufacturer and in cooperation with architects, we put your shared living space vision into reality.
-In the planning phase, we prepare the on-time, tailor-made production of your tailor-made design from a single source, always with a permanent contact person.  \nOur claim: aesthetically, technically and functionally to subject the design to a final sample so that you are thrilled with the result."
+In the planning phase, we prepare the on-time, tailor-made production of your tailor-made design from a single source, always with a permanent contact person.  \n Our claim: aesthetically, technically and functionally to subject the design to a final sample so that you are thrilled with the result."

 ---